 Cholesterol has many benefits and it’s definitely NOT your “enemy”.
 In fact, “low” cholesterol is just as bad as “high” cholesterol levels.

-However, there are certain foods that are really bad for you and can quickly increase your “bad” cholesterol levels and dramatically increase your risk for heart disease, a heart attack or stroke.
+However, there are certain foods that are really bad for you and can quickly increase your “bad” cholesterol levels and dramatically increase your risk for heart problems

 Let’s first start with the 5 worsts, clinically proven – “high cholesterol” foods that you must avoid!